Tory Lanez: 2015–2020: Album releases and growing popularity

 I Told You was released on August 19, 2016.
 On July 5, Lanez released two remixes for Drake's "Controlla" and DJ Khaled's "I Got the Keys".
 On July 20, Lanez announced the I Told You tour to promote the album.

 On March 2, 2018, Lanez released his second studio album Memories Don't Die.
 Within the same year, he also released an album titled Love Me Now? on October 26, 2018, an album titled Chixtape 5 on November 15, 2019.
+The album includes production from Papi Yerr, who contributed to multiple tracks including "Jerry Sprunger", "Love Sounds", and "The Take".

 In 2019, Tory Lanez began complaining about his major label, Interscope Records, publicly threatening the company to "expose what's really going on in that f*****g building!".
 By February 2020, he announced his departure from Interscope, not publicly stating the reason behind it.
 He released a hip-hop mixtape titled The New Toronto 3 on April 10, 2020, marking his final release with Interscope Records.

 On March 20, 2020, Lanez teamed up with Jamaican dancehall artist Buju Banton for a remix of "Trust".
 During the quarantine lockdown due to the COVID-19 pandemic, Lanez hosted "Quarantine Radio" on his Instagram Live starting on March 24.
 "Quarantine Radio" went on to have surprise appearances from Bryson Tiller, Justin Bieber, and Drake which had 310,000 viewers during the rappers appearance.
 He later set a record for the platform with 360,000 viewers live.
 On May 14, 2020, Lanez released the single "Temperature Rising", via his own One Umbrella imprint, marking his first release as an independent artist, following his departure from Interscope Records.
 On July 10, Lanez released three singles, "Simple Things, with DJDS and Rema, "Staccato", and "392", with his label signee VV$ Ken.
 The latter two tracks was released as an EP called VVS Capsule.